SumanthAppala/Vehicle_Identification_System/README.md

 - runn_app.py (CAR_BRANDS - line 9): This list can be modified to identify more/different car brands based on the requirement.
 No additional training is requires as it is a pre-trained VLM.
 Currently it is set to identify 'BMW', 'Ferrari', 'Ford', 'Mercedes'.

-- data/sample_images: contains the sameple images which to test this code on and analyse the output
+- data/sample_images: contains the sample images which to test this code on and analyse the output

 - utils/inference.py: Contains the detections and classification logic as well as code for the Vehicle and Licence plate identification System

 - utils/model_weights: contains the yolo object detection weights for the car detection and licence plate detection systems

-# Expected Results:
+# Results:
 ![alt text](Result1.png)
 ![alt text](Result2.png)